kozmof/g2/README.md

 ./g2 3 (Jump to a directory numbered as 3)
 ./g2 -c 1 5 (Swap saved directories numbered as 1 and 5 in a list)
 ./g2 -s (Save a current directory)
-./g2 -dr 0 2 (delete directories from 0 to 2)
+./g2 -dr 0 2 (Unregister directories from 0 to 2)
 ./g2 -spt ~/foo (save a directory to the top)
 ```